Full SDK

 )

-Below you find a description of the required parameters to start the checkout.
+Below is a description of the required parameters to start the checkout.

 Parameter | Description |